Winnicott History, Family Crest & Coats of Arms

 Early Origins of the Winnicott family

-Durham where they held a family seat at Wingate (now Wingate-Grange), in the parish of Kelloe.
-CITATION[CLOSE]
+The surname Winnicott was first found in Durham where they held a family seat at Wingate (now Wingate-Grange), in the parish of Kelloe.

 Early History of the Winnicott family